Marco Rubio Praises Kamala Harris, Says She Is ‘Engaged and Active’ In The Senate

 Rubio, a Florida senator since 2011, notably ran against President Donald Trump for the Republican Party’s nomination for president in 2016.
 The two often clashed during the primary race.
 On Super Tuesday in March 2016, Rubio said that he believed that then-candidate Trump was a “con artist,” per PBS.
 But as The Washington Post noted earlier this year, the Florida Republican has changed his tune and has since supported the 45th president on numerous occasions.

-Meanwhile, as BuzzFeed News reported, Harris has received most attention for her role as a prosecutor in the state of California.
-While Harris has often claimed that she helped to reform the criminal justice system in her roles as state prosecutor, district attorney and state attorney general, critics say her policies were not progressive enough, per Vox.
+Meanwhile, as BuzzFeed News reported, Harris has received the most attention for her role as a prosecutor in the state of California.
+While Harris has often claimed that she helped to reform the criminal justice system in her roles as state prosecutor, district attorney, and state attorney general, critics say her policies were not progressive enough, per Vox.

 As Vox reported, Harris has a contradictory record on these issues in what it chalks up to a “balancing act” it said she faced in these roles between her experiences, her race, her gender, and the expectations of the position.